Randy Collins, S.E.

 A good structural engineer plays a crucial role in ensuring the public’s safety and the durability and efficiency of buildings by meeting building codes and working alongside architects, contractors, and clients.
 Structural Engineers find innovative solutions to integrate eco-friendly materials, contributing to sustainable development and reducing the environmental impact of buildings.

-What are your favorite activities outside of work? (or some other personal, interesting thing about you.)
+What are your favorite activities outside of work or other interesting things about you?

 As a first-generation college graduate, I strongly appreciate learning and personal growth.
 In my free time, I enjoy reading and watching movies to unwind.
 Family is a priority in my life, and I cherish spending quality time with loved ones.
 I also maintain an active lifestyle by going to the gym with my husband and taking long walks with my puppies, combining fitness with my love for the outdoors.